← Back to Research

 Seasonality should never be your only reason for a trade.
 Instead, use it as a "wind at your back."
 If your technical setup is telling you to go long on the USD, and forex seasonal patterns show that the USD is historically strong in that specific month, your probability of success increases.
 It helps you avoid trading against a massive institutional tide.

 At historicalforexprices.com, we provide the deep historical context (25 years!) needed to verify these patterns.
 A pattern that worked from 2000-2010 might have vanished in the 2020s due to high-frequency trading.
-By studying the full 25 years of data across all 66 currency pairs, you can differentiate between a "zombie" pattern and one that still has alpha.
+By studying the full multi-year audited coverage across all verified symbols, you can differentiate between a "zombie" pattern and one that still has alpha.
 Don't trade in the dark; use the calendar to your advantage.

 Related Articles